top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 As there is always more to do and the performance for both the controller and the estimator can still be further enhanced we list in this section some suggestions for next steps to take.

 ### Estimator
 To make curvature estimation applicable it has to be made more robust and at the same time more computationally efficient adding less delay to the system.
-In its actual state the added delay is too high and the performance with curvature estimation switched on decreases.
+In its current state the added delay is too high and the performance with curvature estimation switched on decreases.

 ### Controller

-Integrate the inputs of other teams, [see](#sec:controllers-int-report).
+* Integrate the inputs of other teams, [see](#sec:controllers-int-report).
 * After doing the new kinematic calibration provided by the System Identification group:
     - The controller parameters should be adjusted according to the output of the calibration.
     - The correction factors **velocity_to_m_per_s** and **omega_to_rad_per_s** need to be adjusted or ideally become obsolete and thus need to be deleted.
 * To reduce impact of time delays, e.g. a Smith Predictor could be implemented.
 * For the activation of the remaining interfaces (e.g. intersection navigation and parking), the respective commented out sections of the final code needs to be activated and the integration needs to be completed in collaboration with the other teams.
+* Ideally the controller should be able to drive on any lane geometry.

 ### General

 * Anti-Instagram should be enhanced, in order to identify more line segments and perceive the correct color.
-* Add a polarization filter to reduce impact of reflections on color perception.
+* Adding a polarization filter to reduce impact of reflections on color perception.
 * New edge detection with higher accuracy.
-* Replace the Raspberry Pi with something more computationally powerful.
+* Replacing the Raspberry Pi with something more computationally powerful to ensure low latency and enable a more complex pose estimation.